hmslima/JS-Dictionar/README.md

     blah	blow (vtr )
     [...]

-_Observe that the presence of normal spaces, punctuations and special characters are permitted, they don't affect the system, only TAB spaces._
+_Observe that the presence of normal spaces, punctuations and special characters are permitted, they don't affect the software, only TAB spaces._

 3. The list of words lies inside a DIV called _"listOfWords"_.
 Just replace the existent list for your own list of words :